deepseek-ai/DreamCraft3D/README.md

 ## Todo

 - [x] Release the reorganized code.
+- [ ] Realse the test image data.
 - [ ] Clean the original dreambooth training code.
 - [ ] Provide some running results and checkpoints.

 ## Credits
-This code is built on the amazing open-source [threestudio-project](https://github.com/threestudio-project/threestudio).
+This code is built on the amazing open-source projects [threestudio-project](https://github.com/threestudio-project/threestudio) and [stable-dreamfusion](https://github.com/ashawkey/stable-dreamfusion).

 ## Related links